MHUS25/bank-tech-test/README.md

 ## My Approach

+I started off with two classes:
+`Account`, which was responisible for
+1) Storing and manipulating the balance
+2) Storing and manipulating transactions

+And `Statement`, which was responsible for generating statements.

+After completing the implementation, I refactored by extracting responsibilities from the Account class to ensure all my classes had 'Single Responsibilities' and were being tested in isolation.

+The final design of the program is as follows.

+Four classes:
-Four classes: Account (interface for rest of program, responsible for storing & manipulating balance), Transaction (responsible for creating transactions), TransactionHistory (responsible for storing history of transactions) and Statement (responsible for generating statements).
+* Account (interface for rest of program, responsible for storing & manipulating the balance)
+* Transaction (responsible for creating transactions)
+* TransactionHistory (responsible for storing history of transactions)
+* Statement (responsible for generating statements).

 ## Screenshot